 Frittata

 This is basically an Italian omelet and since it's Italian it's much easier than making a French omelet which requires a bit of skill.
 An Italian Frittata is usually eaten for lunch or dinner and not breakfast so therefore it is typically enriched by adding meats, potatoes, cheeses, vegetables or even left over pasta.
-You can do a frittata two ways: All on the stove top or half on the stove and half under a broiler.
+If you desire to make a bunch of Frittata try these Mini Frittata's!

 Ingredients